 Emergency Contact Information Posting and Disclosure

-The company website address, and instructions for the social services hotline, must also be printed in prominent boldface on every lease for the property.
+The company website address and hotline instructions must be printed in prominent boldface on every lease for the property.

 Disclosure Statement to Senior Citizen Housing Residents

-New Jersey landlords must in some cases provide telephone numbers of state and local officials for the municipality who receive reports of housing emergencies and complaints.
-Landlords must do so when they preside over a senior housing project or a planned unit development within such a housing project.
+New Jersey landlords must in some cases provide telephone numbers of state and local officials who receive reports of housing emergencies and complaints.
+This is a requirement for landlords presiding over a senior housing project or related planned unit development.

 If the project is operated as a planned real estate development, the board must provide copies of the Public Offering Statement registered with the New Jersey Department of Community Affairs and current bylaws.

-Tenant must sign a receipt confirming their opportunity to review these documents.
+Tenant must sign a receipt confirming they’ve had a chance to review these documents.
 The documents must be posted at one location on the rental property, and the landlord must keep the signed tenant receipt for at least one year.

 Lead-Based Paint Disclosure

-For any property built before 1978, federal law requires that a New Jersey residential lease must contain a lead-based paint disclosure.
+New Jersey residential leases for property built before 1978 must, by federal law, contain a lead-based paint disclosure.
 This requires landlords to do the following:

 - Fill out and attach this lead-based paint disclosure form to the lease agreement